alexfiftysix/Affirmation/README.md

 Affirmation was created out of necessity.
 When viewing presentations in a noise-controlled environment which did not allow for applause, affirmation was made as a way to send positive vibes without clapping.

-Affirmation is live at https://alexfiftysix.pythonanywhere.com/
+Affirmation was live at https://alexfiftysix.pythonanywhere.com/ 😢

 ## Usage